DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Android**

 The setup on Android is a bit different than on desktop operating systems as you will need to create a text file for each game you want to launch.
 These files should have the .steam extension and they should simply include the Steam game ID.
-Here's an example for the game _Broforce_ when using the _steam_ system:
+Here's an example for the game _Broforce_ when using the _steam_ system and you have your ROMs directory on internal storage:

 ```
-ROMs/steam/Broforce.steam
+/storage/emulated/0/ROMs/steam/Broforce.steam
 ```

 Or when using the _windows_ system:
 ```
-ROMs/windows/Broforce.steam
+/storage/emulated/0/ROMs/windows/Broforce.steam
 ```

 The following is the contents of the `Broforce.steam` file: